skienzmatishun/deal-with-the-devil/src/content/sheriff-huey-boss-mack-secret-police.md

 author: [Ripp]
 tags:
   - Baldwin County
 excerpt: Ever notice how local politicians start talking about national issues when they are trying to dodge tough questions?
-Scream immigrants and you can get away with murder.

 ---